CobBO: Coordinate Backoff Bayesian Optimization with Two-Stage Kernels: Numerical Experiments

 \subsubsection{Low dimensional tests}

-To evaluate CobBO on low dimensional problems, we use the classic synthetic black-box functions~\cite{TestProblems2013}, as well as two more challenging problems of lunar landing~\cite{lunar,turbo2019} and robot pushing~\cite{wang2018robotpush}, by following the setup in~\cite{turbo2019}.
-Confidence intervals ($95\%$) over $30$ independent experiments for each problem are shown.
+To evaluate the performance of CobBO on low dimensional problems, we use two more challenging problems of lunar landing~\cite{turbo2019} and robot pushing~\cite{wang18aistats}, as well as classic synthetic black-box functions~\cite{TestProblems2013}, by following the setup in~\cite{turbo2019} for most of the experiments.
+Confidence intervals ($95\%$) over repeated 30 independent experiments for each problem are shown.

-\textbf{Classic synthetic black-box functions (minimization):} Three synthetic $10$ dimensional functions are chosen, including Ackley over $[-5, 10]^{10}$, Levy over $[-5, 10]^{10}$ and Rastrigin over $[-3, 4]^{10}$.
-TuRBO is configured the same as in~\cite{turbo2019}, with a batch size of $10$ and $5$ concurrent trust regions where each has $10$ initial points.
-The other algorithms use $20$ initial points.
-The results are shown in Fig.~\ref{fig:synthetic}.
-CobBO shows competitive or better performance.
-It finds the best optima on Ackley and Levy among all the algorithms and outperforms the others for the difficult Rastrigin function.
-Notably, BADS is more suitable for low dimensions, as commented in~\cite{luigi2017}.
-Its performance is close to CobBO except for Rastrigin.

-\textbf{Lunar landing (maximization):} This controller learning problem ($12$ dimensions) is provided by the OpenAI gym~\cite{lunar} and evaluated in~\cite{turbo2019}.
-Each algorithm has $50$ initial points and a budget of $1,500$ trials.
-TuRBO is configured with $5$ trust regions and a batch size of $50$ as in~\cite{turbo2019}.
-Fig.~\ref{fig:low_medium_high} (upper left) shows that, among the $30$ independent tests, CobBO quickly exceeds $300$ along some good sample paths.
+\emph{Lunar landing (maximization):} This controller learning problem ($12$ dimensions) is provided by the OpenAI gym and evaluated in~\cite{turbo2019}.
+Each algorithm has 50 initial points and a budget of $1,500$ trials.
+TuRBO is configured with 5 trust regions and a batch size of 50 as in~\cite{turbo2019}.
+Fig.~\ref{fig:lunar-robot} shows that, among the $30$ independent tests, CobBO quickly exceeds $300$ along some good sample paths, outperforming other algorithms.

-\textbf{Robot pushing (maximization):} This control problem (14 dimensions) is introduced in~\cite{wang2018robotpush} and extensively tested in~\cite{turbo2019}.
-We follow the setting in~\cite{turbo2019}, where TuRBO is configured with a batch size of $50$ and $15$ trust regions, each of which has $30$ initial points.
+\emph{Robot pushing (maximization):} This control problem (14 dimensions) is introduced in~\cite{wang18aistats} and extensively tested in~\cite{turbo2019}.
+We follow the setting in~\cite{turbo2019}, where TuRBO is configured with a batch size of 50 and 15 trust regions where each has 30 initial points.
+We exclude REMBO that takes too long per run (more than $24$ hours).
 Each experiment has a budget of $10,000$ evaluations.
-On average CobBO exceeds $10$ within $5500$ trials, as shown in Fig. ~\ref{fig:low_medium_high} (lower left).
+On average CobBO exceeds 10.0 within 5,500 trials, while TuRBO requires about 7,000, as shown in Fig. ~\ref{fig:lunar-robot}.
+TPE and ATPE converge to around 9.0, outperforming BADS and CEM-ES with large margins.
+The latter two exhibit large variations and get stuck at local optima.